aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 5. Specify the image's relative width and height in the picture frame.
 6. Write the modified presentation as a PPTX file.

-This Javascript code shows you how to create a picture frame with relative scale:
+This JavaScript code shows you how to create a picture frame with relative scale:

 ```javascript
 // Instantiate Presentation class that represents the PPTX